article | January 31, 2017

 Selling to customers directly when they want to buy from partners is a surefire way to miss the revenue goal.
 Selling to customers through partners when they want a direct relationship with your company is equally devastating.
 And within the direct and indirect channel model, there are multiple sub-models to consider.
 Coverage model decisions have never been this complicated for we live in the omni channel era.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to pages 294 – 298 of the PDF to review the Channel Optimization phase of the workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Perhaps you’ve tried putting more (or different) feet on the street.
 You’ve done things like: